chkaty/Dynamic-Event-Map/README.md

 - Go to GitHub ACTIONS → Docker Cleanup

+## Deployment Information

+The app is deployed at: https://www.dynamic-event-map.cloud/

 ## Features

 When a user is not logged in, they can access the following: